tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 1. Income stays the same no matter at what age (no correlation)

-If we want to learn the fine-grained correlation between income and each age group seperately, we can leverage **bucketization**.
+If we want to learn the fine-grained correlation between income and each age group separately, we can leverage **bucketization**.
 Bucketization is a process of dividing the entire range of a continuous feature into a set of consecutive bins/buckets, and then converting the original numerical feature into a bucket ID (as a categorical feature) depending on which bucket that value falls into.